-The MCTC reaches out to disadvantaged populations to ensure their participation as part of the transportation planning process, to meet Title VI requirements and to better serve the community.
+The MCTC reaches out to disadvantaged populations to ensure their participation as part of the transportation planning process, to meet Title VI and Public Participation Plan requirements and to better serve the community.
 The Commission conducts open or public meetings where transportation issues are discussed.
 Citizens that express interest or make comments at a public meeting are placed on a mailing list to be notified about additional meetings and any proposed actions.

-A reasonable attempt is made to notify organizations representing minorities, elderly and persons with limited means.
+The organizations representing minorities, elderly, and persons with limited means are contacted and interviewed.
 Plans, public outreach, meeting notices, and general information are all published in the local newspaper, posted at agencies that serve minority communities and on social media sites, and noticed in Sage Stage buses.
-Efforts to have minority (Native Americans, Hispanic individuals and persons with limited means,) elderly and disabled citizen representation on advisory committees are continuous.
-MCTC and MTA complaint procedures are posted various locations as required by Title VI.
+Efforts to have minority (Native Americans, Hispanic individuals and persons with limited means,) elderly, and disabled citizen representation on advisory committees are continuous.
+MCTC and MTA complaint procedures are posted various locations as required by Title VI and on each agencies website.

-Special Arrangements for "free" transportation to and from MCTC meetings will be provided to elderly, disabled and persons with limited means, within 10 miles of meeting location and with a passenger's 48-hour advance request for service.
-Also, special arrangements may be made to accommodate persons who speak only Spanish with 72-hour advance notice.
+Special Arrangements for "free" transportation to and from MCTC meetings will be provided to elderly, disabled, and persons with limited means, within 10 miles of meeting location and with a passenger's 48-hour advance request for service.
+Also, we are utilizing translation applications to remove language and communication barriers.